FEUP-ESOF-2020-21/open-cx-t3g1-coffeepaste-software/Development-Report.md

 <p align="center"> <img src="/images/userCases.png" alt="User Cases"/> </p>

-#### Login:
+#### Log in:
 * Actor: User
-* Description: This use case exists so that a user can login into the clip meet.
+* Description: This use case exists so that a user can login into our app.
-* Setting: Once the user has already created an account, he will successfully login, otherwise the user must create a log using a valid email and password.
+* Preconditions: The user must not already be logged on and it must be the first thing the user does when it open the app.
+* Postconditions: The app will ask the user if he wants to joing a meeting or create one.
+* Normal Flow: The user will be meet with two text fields.
+The top one will ask for the Username and the bottom one for the password.
+After writin both in each text field, the user should press a button labeled **Log in**.
+If the username and password match the ones in the database, the user will procced to the page where he will choose if he wants to join a meeting or create one.
+* Alternative Flows and Exceptions: If the password and username don't match, then an error message will appear telling the user that the username or the password is wrong.

 #### Join a Meeting:
 * Actor: User
 * Description: This use is for the user to be able to talk with the participants of the meeting.